BDO Public Sector Conference 2025: From Global Insight to Local Impact

 2. Focus on sustainability and climate action

-Sustainability is no longer just an environmental concern, it is embedded in public sector strategy, with governments worldwide pushing for green policies and climate-positive goals.
+Sustainability is no longer just an environmental concern, it is now embedded in public sector strategy, with governments worldwide pushing for green policies and climate-positive goals.
 The circular economy is gaining traction, with initiatives to reduce waste and promote resource efficiency.
-Public sector organizations are being urged to reduce their carbon footprint and increase ESG (Environmental, Social, Governance) reporting.
+Public sector organisations are being urged to reduce their carbon footprint and increase ESG (Environmental, Social, Governance) reporting.

 3. Rising donor influence and global aid landscape

-4. AI integration in Healthcare and Public services
+4. AI integration in healthcare and public services

-5. Public-Private Partnerships (PPP) for infrastructure development
+5. Public-private partnerships (PPP) for infrastructure development

 Global donor services